matrix-org/matrix-authentication-service/README.md

-# OAuth2.0 + OpenID Provider for Matrix Homeservers
+# OAuth2.0 + OpenID Connect Provider for Matrix Homeservers

 MAS (Matrix Authentication Service) is an OAuth 2.0 and OpenID Provider server for Matrix.